 That’s because modern homes have been made more airtight to help with keeping them warm in winter, but this then leads to issues with condensation, mould and damp because there is no air flowing through the property.

-What are positive pressure ventilation systems?
+What is positive pressure ventilation in buildings?

 To help boost – or create a flow of fresh air – a positive pressure ventilation system will provide that continuous ventilation within a home without creating a cold draught.